Some Examples of Family Floer Mirrors: Acknowledgment

 The authors would like to thank Mark Gross and Shing-Tung Yau for the constant support and encouragement.
-The authors would also like to thank H\"ulya Arg\"uz, Dori Bejleri, Paul Hacking, Hansol Hong, Chi-Yun Hsu, Laura Friedrickson, Tom Sutherland for helpful discussion.
+The authors would also like to thank Dori Bejleri, Paul Hacking, Hansol Hong, Chi-Yun Hsu, Laura Friedrickson, Tom Sutherland, Hang Yuan for helpful discussion.
+The authors appreciate many helpful comments from the reviewers of the earlier version of the manuscript and Sam Bardwell-Evans for revision on the language.
 The first author is supported by NSF grant DMS-1854512.
-The second author is supported by Simons Collaboration Grant \# 635846 and NSF grant DMS \#2204109.
+The second author is supported by Simons Collaboration Grant \# 635846 and NSF grant DMS-2204109.